 But some aren’t honest.
 They lack the design and programming skills, plus marketing and manufacturing expertise, to create a website that will help you grow your business.

-Due to this lack, they simply purchase a low-cost theme, add your logo, branding, and content, and then charge you bucks.
+Due to this lack, they simply purchase a low-cost theme that usually incorporates a website builder plugin, add your logo, branding, and content, and then charge you bucks.

 The manufacturers who call us only learn what’s happened six to 12 months down the road — when they’re not getting leads.
 Or their website looks terrible on a phone.
 Or it’s broken.
 Or they can’t update it.